stage fright...

 What

-deed, in each chapter for each problem you'll see
+just good theory: indeed, in each chapter, for each problem you'll see

 that causes and